Associate Professor of Christian Formation & Ministry

 About Tom Schwanda

 I was born and raised in Pennsylvania and New Jersey.
 I was a pastor for over eighteen years serving in three Reformed Church in America (RCA) congregations.
 I met my wife, Grace, who was the minister of music, while serving in the first congregation.
 I have also been an editor for Baker Books and Zondervan and served my denomination as Associate for Spiritual Formation.
 Over the years I have been privileged to teach various courses in Christian spirituality and worship at numerous seminaries.
-I am also adjunct associate professor of Christian Spirituality at Fuller Seminar and teach a doctor of ministry course each summer.
+I am also adjunct associate professor of Christian Spirituality at Fuller Seminary and teach a doctor of ministry course each summer.
 I find great joy in leading retreats, teaching adult classes, and offering spiritual direction.

 Grace and I have two grown children; Rebecca Joy and her husband Jesse, live in Grand Rapids, MI and Steve and his wife Stephanie, live in Alma, MI.
 We are also blessed with four grandchildren, Brooklyn and Aniston from Rebecca Joy and Jesse and Hailey and Pierce from Steve and Stephanie.
 We enjoy attending concerts, canoeing and kayaking.
 I begin my day with prayer, reading Scripture, and journaling followed by a three-mile run.
 I am proud of my Czech heritage and cheer for the Toronto Maple Leafs even though they have not played decent hockey for decades.